Webster House Children’s Home

 Webster House Children’s Home provides a safe, supportive home for children who are unable to live at home primarily for reasons of abuse, neglect or difficulties in the community.

-We are constantly seeking volunteers to help with various tasks such as cleaning, walking dogs, providing love and attention to the animals, and supporting events and programs.
+Volunteers are the heart of our mission.
+We are always seeking community volunteers to help with various tasks such as cleaning, walking dogs, providing love and attention to the shelter pets, and supporting events and programs.
 Our main initiatives include: our volunteer and foster programs; the Telling Tails reading to pets program; our Dog for a Day canine socialization program; and Pets for Life, which provides door-to-door services to community families and their pets.
+The gift of your time will save lives.
 Find out more at nhhumane.org/programs or email programs@nhhumane.org.

 Deb McNeish